The Waukesha State Bank Art Gallery Presents: Artists From The Springs Pump House Art Gallery

 I am a landscape architect who has a passion for fiber arts.
 I learned to weave and hand spin yarn 32 years ago at a community art center in Stillwater, Oklahoma.
 I enjoy sharing my love of fiber arts with the people who visit the markets and fairs I attend through spinning and weaving demonstration.
 In 2016, I realized my dream of having a studio.
 Lost Art Fiber and Textile Studio at The Springs Gallery and Studios is open for workshops.
 In addition to teaching adults, I’ve enjoyed working with schools and students in discovering the creative possibilities in fiber arts.
 I am inspired by color and texture, especially those found in nature.
 In addition to the thrill of working with the elements of color and texture, I have found that fiber art activities can provide a meditative experience.
 I am currently a member of the Wisconsin Handweavers Guild and Madison Weaving Guild.
 In 2014, I started Common Threads Fiber Group that meets at the Waukesha Public Library.
 I do volunteer work at Donna Lexa Art Center in Waukesha and Angel’s Grace Hospice program where we create a commemorative weaving during their annual remembrance ceremony.

 Posted on January 15, 2019, in Waukesha State Bank Art Gallery and tagged 2018-2019, 62nd Season, abstraction, Angel's Grace Hospice, animals, Cathryn Ruvalcaba, children's books, COmmon Threads Fiber Group, Cyndy Baran, Donna Lexa Art Center, figure, landscape, Layton School Of Art, Leitner’s Auto Body Shop, Lost Art Fiber And Textile Studio, Madison Weaving Guild, Nancy Wilson, Nashville, oil painting, plein air, Rose Lange, Russian Impressionism, Society Of Illustrators, Spring City Pattern Works, Springs Pumphouse, The Almont Gallery, Thomas Buchs, up-cycling, Washington State, Waukesha Catholic School System, Waukesha Public Library, Waukesha State Bank Art Gallery, Wisconsin Handweavers Guild.
 Bookmark the permalink.
-Leave a comment.
+Comments Off on The Waukesha State Bank Art Gallery Presents: Artists From The Springs Pump House Art Gallery.